 d.
+Only one fence with a gate is allowed in the front yard setback, and it must be 50 percent open.
+It may be combined with a retaining wall.
+The maximum height of the fence in the front yard setback is four (4) feet.
+If a fence is added above a retaining wall, the masonry or solid portion of the wall is limited to two (2) feet in height.
 Fence in the front yard setback area can have up to two gates, and the gates must be 50 percent open and comply with the height requirements specified in Table 10-1-603(A).

 e.
-Only one wall/fence, inclusive of any openings for access, is allowed in the front yard setback.
+Only one wall/fence, inclusive of any openings for access, is allowed in the front yard setback, including the front edge of the property.